-If no one in your vicinity is using regenerative farming practices you may feel lonely.
+If no one in your vicinity uses regenerative farming practices, you may feel lonely.
 That happens to anyone who has a new idea.
-You’re making your neighbors, who are using farming practices they inherited, a little uneasy.
-But in the process you’re creating greater fertility in your soil, making more money than your neighbors, and you’re acting as an inspiration to your community.
-Numerous studies, including “The crop yield gap between organic and conventional agriculture” by Ponti, Tomek et al, have shown that, although yield generally goes down the first 2 years, profit goes up on the farm.
+You’re making your neighbors, who use farming practices they inherited, uneasy.
+But in the process, you’re creating greater fertility in your soil, making more money than your neighbors, and acting as an inspiration to your community.
+Numerous studies, including “The crop yield gap between organic and conventional agriculture” by Ponti, Tomek et al., have shown that, although yield generally goes down the first two years, profit goes up on the farm.
 How can that be?

 You aren’t spending tons of money on toxic chemicals.
-If you’re a conventional farmer you can’t just stop all chemicals cold turkey, but decreasing the amount of chemicals every year will increase the soil microbial activity.
-If you’re planting cover crops you can either think of them as a money drain or think of ways to diversify your farm.
-Cattle, hogs, and chickens are great secondary income streams and your cover crop (if you plant the right mix) is a perfect diet.
+If you’re a conventional farmer, you can’t just stop all chemicals in cold turkey, but decreasing the number of chemicals every year will increase soil microbial activity.
+If you’re planting cover crops, you can think of them as a money drain or think of ways to diversify your farm.
+Cattle, hogs, and chickens are great secondary income streams, and your cover crop (if you plant the right mix) is a perfect diet.

-You care what your neighbors think about your farming practices.
-You’ve spent your life building up a reputation for neat tidy fields.
+You most likely care what your neighbors think about your farming practices as you may have spent your life building up a reputation for neat, tidy fields.
 The fertilizer dealer is your friend.
 In rural America, it’s hard to step out of line.
 But that’s what leaders do.
-If you’re a farmer, you’re a leader in your community – you have the opportunity to create major economic change in your area.
-If you make more money, you’ll spend it, then that person will spend it… There’s a wonderful economic effect in a community when a farmer starts making money instead of going into the hole every year.
+If you’re a farmer, you’re a leader in your community – you can create major economic change in your area.
+If you make more money, you’ll spend it, then that person will spend it… There’s a beautiful economic effect in a community when a farmer starts making money instead of going into the hole every year.

-But there are some real issues to overcome when you transition from conventional to regenerative farming.
+But there are some real issues to overcome when transitioning from conventional to regenerative farming.

 Barriers To Converting To Regenerative Farming

 Most farmers are risk-averse.
-Even though farming is one of the riskiest occupations, so many variables to consider for a profitable yield.
-But if you’ve been farming for all your life or inherited the family farm there’s a set way to do things.
+Even though farming is one of the riskiest occupations, there are so many variables to consider for a profitable yield.
+But if you’ve been farming all your life or inherited the family farm, there’s a set way to do things.

-Money is the most important factor for making decisions.
+Money is the most critical factor for making decisions.

 Lenders.
 Banks are the predominant form of farm financing.
-Banks are unwilling to support alternative farming practices such as regenerative farming, but will lend a farmer money if it is for something that supports the status quo.
-This keeps many farmers in a vicious cycle of conventional farming, low-profit margin, and degrading soils.
+Banks are unwilling to support alternative farming practices, such as regenerative farming, but will lend a farmer money if it is for something that supports the status quo.
+This keeps many farmers in a vicious cycle of conventional agriculture, low-profit margin, and degrading soils.

 Machinery costs.
-When you change your rotation from corn and soybeans to include wheat, you need to buy a different machine, or at least another attachment.
+When you change your rotation from corn and soybeans to include wheat, you need to buy a different machine or at least another attachment.
 You also have to find a buyer for that wheat.
 It’s one of the reasons you and other farmers keep doing what you’ve always been doing.
-At the end of the day, you’re tired.
-You don’t have the energy to create new contacts for different commodities.
+At the end of the day, you’re tired and may be left without the energy to create new contacts for different commodities.

 The Ag Science Complex.
-Research at land grant universities is often not really independent.
-This creates a bias in scientific studies and those scientists are, for the most part, working on small changes to the status quo.
-They may never have been on a farm or are using metrics that are not applicable to a healthy farm ecosystem.
-The scientific inquiry needed to validate regenerative farming practices isn’t being done by scientists from the traditional land grant universities.
+Research at land grant universities is often not independent.
+This creates a bias in scientific studies, and those scientists are mostly working on minor changes to the status quo.
+They may never have been on a farm or are using metrics that do not apply to a healthy farm ecosystem.
+The scientific inquiry needed to validate regenerative farming practices isn’t being made by scientists from traditional land grant universities.

-But it is being done by farmers, companies such as Rogitex, and organizations such as the Rodale Institute that see the benefits of less tillage and less toxic chemicals on the soil food web and on crop yields.
-When you start searching into greater depth the information out there, you quickly realize that there is a growing number of members of the scientific community that has invested time and money into regenerative agriculture studies.
+But it is being done by farmers, companies such as Rogitex, and organizations such as the Rodale Institute that see the benefits of less tillage and less toxic chemicals on the soil food web and crop yields.
+When you start searching into greater depth the information out there, you quickly realize that a growing number of members of the scientific community have invested time and money into regenerative agriculture studies.

 Crop Sales Infrastructure.
-In the developed world one of the most deep-seated barriers to regenerative farming is the entrenched nature of the agricultural supply chain and its economic constraints.
+In the developed world, one of the most deep-seated barriers to regenerative farming is the entrenched nature of the agricultural supply chain and its economic constraints.
 At least, that’s the perception of many farmers.
 But that is changing.
-Major brand names such as General Mills, Danone, Interface, Kellogg, Nestle, Mars, Unilever, and Patagonia, to name a few are committing to regenerative agricultural products.
+Prominent brand names such as General Mills, Danone, Interface, Kellogg, Nestle, Mars, Unilever, and Patagonia, to name a few, are committing to regenerative agricultural products.
 The ag supply chain is changing for the good of our planet.

 Your Future In Regenerative Farming

-Many farmers are already practicing some aspects of regenerative farming and just think of it as “good management.”
+Many farmers already practice some aspects of regenerative farming and think of it as “good management.”
 You may be one of those farmers.
-If so, some of what you have read will be a review, some will be new, and some you will simply disagree with.
+If so, some of what you have read will be a review; some will be new, and some will disagree.
 That’s part of the regenerative ag conversation.
 If you’ve been using minimal till or cover crops, you’re ahead of your neighbors.
 Now step up your game and learn more about the rhizosphere and the relationship between your crops and the soil they are growing in.
 There is a lot of activity under your feet.